Thursday 10th April, 2025

 • How patient recruitment can be impacted by IVDR

-• How biomarker testing will look like (centralised vs decentralised) in the future
+• How biomarker testing will look (centralised vs decentralised) in the future

 11:50 am Planning for Success When Developing & Validating Assays for Global Clinical Trials